Analysis | Lindsey Graham’s AR-15 scenario is not the reality of South Carolina gun violence

-In an interview with Sen. Lindsey Graham (R-S.C.) on Sunday, though, Fox News’s Chris Wallace prompted the senator to explain why he’d reacted so negatively to the elevation by Democrats of possible new gun control measures following the shooting.
+In an interview with Sen. Lindsey O. Graham (R-S.C.) on Sunday, though, Fox News’s Chris Wallace prompted the senator to explain why he’d reacted so negatively to the elevation by Democrats of possible new gun-control measures following the shooting.

-“What’s wrong with a serious debate after all of these shootings about assault weapons and especially about large capacity magazines, which a lot of studies show contribute to these mass killings?”
+“What’s wrong with a serious debate after all of these shootings about assault weapons and especially about large-capacity magazines, which a lot of studies show contribute to these mass killings?”
 Wallace asked.

 “There’s nothing wrong about debates,” Graham replied, adding that he was confident no measure banning semiautomatic rifles such as the AR-15 would pass the Senate.

-Graham then offered a defense of the utility of such weapons, which have been linked to a number of recent mass-shooting events.
+Graham then offered a defense of the utility of such weapons, which have been linked to a number of recent mass shootings.

 “If there’s a natural disaster in South Carolina where the cops can’t protect my neighborhood, my house will be the last one that the gang will come to because I can defend myself,” Graham said.
 “You don’t have to have an AR-15, but if you have one lawfully, I think you should be allowed to keep it.”